smash-bot/Smash-v1/README.md

-###   🎥 This video gives a quick overview on how to deploy the bot — from getting your `creds.json` to setting everything up.
-Perfect for beginners! ✅
+###   🎥 This video gives a quick overview on how to deploy the bot — Perfect for beginners! ✅

 <div align="center">